 Founding Director and Therapist

 Her clinical work focuses on working with youth, young adults, adults and families.
-She believes in a holistic approach to wellbeing and utilizes evidenced based interventions such as CBT, EMDR, Mindfulness, Trauma Informed Care, Somatic Experiencing, Strength-Based, Solution Focused and Narrative Therapy, among other interventions She addresses issues related to depression, anxiety, trauma, stress, grief and loss, adjustments, addictions, family reunification, among others.
+She believes in a holistic approach to wellbeing and utilizes evidenced based interventions such as Psychodynamic, CBT, EMDR, Mindfulness, Trauma Informed Care, Somatic Experiencing, Strength-Based, Solution Focused and Narrative Therapy, among other interventions She addresses issues related to depression, anxiety, trauma, stress, grief and loss, adjustments, addictions, family reunification, among others.

 While Cheryl works with people from all walks of life, she specializes in working with immigrants and refugees.
-She has designed and implemented several culturally competent groups and programs including Emociones y Política, a support group and workshop for immigrants facing anxiety due to the political climate and Emotions and Politics: A Comprehensive Approach to Respond to Immigrants’ Mental Health workshop for providers.
+She has designed and implemented several culturally sensitive groups and programs including Emociones y Política, a support group and workshop for immigrants facing anxiety due to the political climate and Emotions and Politics: A Comprehensive Approach to Respond to Immigrants’ Mental Health workshop for providers.

-She is a speaker and trainer on culturally competent work with Latinos, immigrants and refugees, Trauma Informed Care, TeleMental Health, Self-Care, Mindfulness, among other topics.
+She is a speaker and trainer on culturally sensitive work with Latinos, immigrants and refugees, Trauma Informed Care, TeleMental Health, Self-Care, Mindfulness, among other topics.
 Cheryl has trained hundreds of social workers, behavioral health professionals, teachers, organizers, other professionals, and community members.

 In addition to serving as one of Hope Center’s therapists, she supervises a team of therapists and trainers, and leads the vision for programs design.